 In an ideal world, paging would be very easy to implement.
 Consider the case where a timeline has 10 reverse-chronologically sorted Tweets.
 An application might attempt to read the entire timeline in two requests by setting a page size of 5 elements and requesting the first page, then the second page.
-The following image demonstrates this approach:

 The problem with this method is that Twitter timelines are constantly having new Tweets added to their front.
 Consider the previous example.
-If two new Tweets are added to the timeline between the first and second calls, the second fetch retrieves two Tweets which were returned in the previous call:
+If two new Tweets are added to the timeline between the first and second calls, the second fetch retrieves two Tweets which were returned in the previous call.

 In fact, if 5 or more Tweets were added between calls, subsequent calls would eventually retrieve all the Tweets returned from the first request - making an entire API request completely redundant.